Biomarkers for the Detection and Monitoring of Coronary Artery Disease

 Description:

-Clinical atherosclerosis affects more than 25 million Americans.
+Overview: Clinical atherosclerosis affects more than 25 million Americans.
 That number does not reflect the substantial portion of the population that has asymptomatic, subclinical atherosclerosis.
 According to the NHLBI’s MESA study, subclinical atherosclerotic subjects with coronary artery calcification are four to ten times more likely to experience a coronary event than subjects with no calcification.
-Current methods for detecting subclinical atherosclerosis, chest CT or neck ultrasound, are costly.
-Diagnosis early in the disease process could lead to early and aggressive intervention in the appropriate patients prior to irreversible damage such as nephropathy, heart attack and blindness.
-Therefore, having a reliable, inexpensive method of screening would allow for appropriate adjustments to therapy both early on and over time.
+Current methods for detecting subclinical atherosclerosis, chest CT or neck ultrasound are costly.
+Early identification of high risk patients could target the patient population that requires additional screening and aggressive intervention to minimize irreversible damage such as nephropathy, heart attack and blindness.
+Having a reliable, inexpensive method of screening would allow for appropriate adjustments to therapy both early on and over time.

 Patent Information: